choosedigital/api-spec/README.md

-# ChooseDigital API Spec
+# Choose Digital API Spec

-ChooseDigital’s capabilities are unique to the marketplace with patent pending approaches to Digital Media delivery, security, system and solution interoperability.
+Choose Digital’s capabilities are unique to the marketplace with patent pending approaches to Digital Media delivery, security, system and solution interoperability.

-The ChooseDigital API will allow for quick and effective implementation of an All-Digital Market Place.
-It provides full interaction with the ChooseDigital catalog from browsing and search, to complete product data, to transactions and order history.
-This capability can be put in place with relatively basic API calls to ChooseDigital servers.
+The Choose Digital API will allow for quick and effective implementation of an All-Digital Market Place.
+It provides full interaction with the Choose Digital catalog from browsing and search, to complete product data, to transactions and order history.
+This capability can be put in place with relatively basic API calls to Choose Digital servers.

 Any reference in this document to "points" is interchangeable with "credits", "miles", etc.